smblott-github/chromi/README.md

 chromi
 ======

 Chromi does very little on its own.
-It's more likely to be of interest as the server for [Chromix](https://github.com/smblott-github/chromix).
+It's most likely to be of interest as the server for [Chromix](https://github.com/smblott-github/chromix).

 Chromi consists of two parts: